-- ADM engaged ELEVATE to conduct a supplier risk assessment of human rights compliance in our supply chain.
-The analysis mapped the supply chain for key commodities based on inherent sourcing risks and business leverage insights to determine which segments have the highest risk profiles and which provide the greatest opportunity for ADM to influence positive change. - Assessment consists of two phases: - Macro (country and commodity) level risks this phase was designed to identify high-risk and high-leverage suppliers to assess in phase two.
-From a pool of over 300,000 suppliers, 15 commodities (based on procurement spend and stakeholder concern) sourced from more than 100 countries were assessed at a macro level. - Micro (site/farm) level risks - using the results from phase one, ELEVATE is assessing eight commodities (corn, soy, wheat, palm, apples, macadamias, peanuts and pecans) in 20 countries from 1,132 suppliers. - Results from this two-phase assessment will be completed in 2019, and form the basis of an action plan for risk mitigation.
+- In 2018 and 2019, ADM engaged a third-party to conduct a supplier risk assessment of human rights compliance in our supply chain.
+The analysis mapped the supply chain for key commodities based on inherent sourcing risks and business leverage insights to determine which segments have the highest risk profiles and which provide the greatest opportunity for ADM to influence positive change. - Assessment consists of three phases: - Phase 1 Macro (country and commodity) level risks - this phase was designed to identify high-risk and high-leverage suppliers to assess in phase two.
+From a pool of over 300,000 suppliers, 15 commodities (based on procurement spend and stakeholder concern) sourced from more than 100 countries were assessed at a macro level. - Phase 2 Micro (site/farm) level risks using the results from phase one, eight commodities (corn, soy, wheat, palm, apples, macadamias, peanuts

+- and pecans) in 20 countries from 1,132 suppliers were assessed. - Phase 3 Macro and micro analysis of the company's newly acquired vanilla business.